-Thinking Maps are consistent visual patterns linked directly to eight specific thought processes.
-By visualizing our thinking, we create concrete images of abstract thoughts.
-These patterns help all students reach higher levels of critical and creative thinking – essential components of 21st Century education.
-In a school-wide implementation, Thinking Maps establish a consistent Language for Learning.
+Thinking Maps are consistent visual patterns linked directly to 8 specific thought processes.
+By visualizing our thinking we create concrete images of abstract thoughts.
+These patterns help ALL STUDENTS reach higher levels of critical and creative thinking-essential components of 21st Century education.
+In a school-wide implementation, Thinking Maps establishes a consistent Language for Learning.

-An 8- week Thinking Maps roll-out (introduction/review for students) was launched through weekly emails with resources and support.
+From 2017-2020, an 8-week Thinking Map roll-out (introduction/review for students) was launched through weekly emails with resources and support.
+PUSD is gearing up for the relaunch of this 8-week Thinking Map roll-out, Fall 2023-2024 school year!

 Incorporate Multiple Maps in your lessons.